 “Anyway, I have go back out.
 Poor Satheri’s having another fashion crisis—she needs to stop picking green as her color!
 Remember what I said!”

-Quinn gave a little wave before opening the door and stepping back out into the courtyard.
+Quinn gave a little wave before stepping back out into the courtyard.
 Alone in the library, Daria had no choice but to admit that her sister had a point.

-Jane’s expert eyes studied her latest work, a three-quarters portrait of a bald Imperial wearing a sumptuous green robe.
+Jane’s expert eyes studied her latest work, a three-quarters portrait of a bald Redguard.
 She pursed her lips and dabbed the slightest touch of dark paint to his eyes.
 Then she turned to Daria.

 “I get that it’s scary,” Jane said.
 “But from what you tell me, Tomal sounds a lot better than some of the other Hlaalu nobles I’ve heard about.”

 It was a cool Fredas afternoon, the sun above shining bright on a city still damp from the morning’s rain.
-Daria sat on the adobe railing around Jane’s balcony, venting her troubles as her friend worked on the latest commission.
+Daria sat on the adobe railing around Jane’s balcony, venting her troubles as her friend worked on a commission.